Article

 PROTEST SAFETY

 Dress plain and comfortable: Pants, flats, and layers, glasses and not contacts, and a hat for shade.
+Avoid bright colors, logos, or other things that could make you identifiable.
 Keep long hair pinned and tucked away.
 Consider facial protection: A painter’s mask, safety goggles, or even a bandana can help.

 First aid basics: If chemicals land on your clothing, remove the layer and discard it.
 The gold standard for getting stuff out of your eyes is cold water.
 Use cold water and mild soap to clean your skin.
-A vinegar-soaked rag can help remove chemical agents (and makes a good improvised face protector as well).
-Don’t use milk or antacids in your eyes — they aren’t sterile and can cause infection .
+Don’t use milk or antacids in your eyes — they aren’t sterile and can cause infection.
+You may want to consider taking a Stop the Bleedexternal link, opens in a new tab training to learn how to safely treat someone who is experiencing severe bleeding; you could save a life!

 Bring a friend: Protesting is always safer with a buddy to look out for you.